nautsio/nomad-meetup/slides.md

 # Resource management

 !SUB
-In order to schedule jobs on the right nodes, Nomad needs to know which resources are available and where, and which resources a job needs.
+In order to schedule jobs on the right nodes, Nomad needs to know **which resources** are available and **where**, and which resources a job needs.
 Nomad currently can manage the following resources:
 - CPU cycles
 - memory
 - Disk space